City-Center

 The Makkaratalo reflects the Finnish ideology of planning in the 60's, e.g., the view that the city of Helsinki should prepare for a wider use of cars as part of becoming a modern metropolis.
 It is also a prime example of Viljo Revell's work.
 In the view of the Helsinkian, the Makkaratalo presents the perspective of everyday life.
 It has become a vital part of the Helsinki cityscape and a part of the collective memory of Helsinkians.

 However, this view can not be considered to be widespread in Helsinki.
-The Makkaratalo is commonly considered an eyesore.
+The Makkaratalo is commonly considered an eyesore, and it has many years won the unofficial "Most Hideous Building in Helsinki" competition.
 There have been several public statements about its ugliness, considering its very central place.
 For instance, the former leader of the National Board of Antiquities has stated that he considers the building an ugly error in judgement in city-planning, and would not oppose its demolition.
 The Makkaratalo also topped a 2004 poll by Helsingin Sanomat as the ugliest building in Helsinki.
 It was also featured in a 2005 series in Helsingin Sanomat about the oddest construction plans in the rapid growth of the 1960s.